-- Draft Education, Health and Care Plan is produced. - Parent has 15 days to comment on the plan and confirm if they would like to take a personal budget. - SENDCO consult with educational placements who must respond within 15 days. - Week 20 EHCP is issued and parent is informed of their rights of appeal against education, health and social care provision within the plan.
+- Draft Education, Health and Care Plan is produced. - Parents have 15 days to comment on the plan and confirm if they would like to take apersonal budget. - SENDCO consult with educational placements who must respond within 15 days. - Week 20 EHCP is issued, and parents are informed of their rights of appeal againsteducation, health and social care provision within the plan.